 What to Expect

-Your first appointment with a retina specialist can take two to four hours.
+Your first appointment with a retina specialist can take three to four hours, depending on your condition, your visit may take longer.
 When you arrive, a technician will gather some basic information, check your vision and eye pressure and dilate your eyes.
 If you usually wear contact lenses, you may want to wear glasses for your visit or be prepared to remove the lenses.
 Please bring a list of your current medications.

 Your doctor may determine that more tests (link to diagnostic tests) should be performed.
 Most of the tests can be done at our office on the same day, but it might mean a longer visit.
 Your doctor will review the results with you and make recommendations.